 Now let’s visit the kitchen and see what has made it onto the menu…

-Roy Regan, a chef at Great Oaks in Bournemouth, has more than 50 years of experience within the catering industry.
+Roy Regan, a chef at our care home in Bournemouth, has more than 50 years of experience within the catering industry.
 He joined the Encore team in April last year bringing with him a wealth of knowledge built up over 30 years which were spent preparing meals for older people within the care sector.
 He started off working in Oakdale care home’s kitchen in Poole before transferring to creating tasty dishes for our Great Oaks residents.